Come to Daddy: A Virgin Prunes primer

 “Like a crazy singer in a band that’s lost the words.”

-I’ll go out on a limb here and say that I think the Virgin Prunes are THE most underrated group of the post-punk era.
+I’ll go out on a limb here and declare that I think the Virgin Prunes are THE #1 most underrated group of the post-punk era.
 Go ahead and do your worst.
 What about _____?
 Or ______?
 Or _____?

-What about ‘em?
+Well, what about ‘em?
 Sorry, but I’m right.
-No band with their theatrical power and musical genius has been so wrongly overlooked as the Virgin Prunes have been for the past 30 years.
+No other band with their theatrical power and musical genius has been so wrongly overlooked as the Virgin Prunes.

-I think another reason for their obscurity has to do with the (mostly) misinformed notion that the Virgin Prunes were a goth band due to their “Pagan Lovesong” being a big dancefloor hit at places like London’s Batcave discotheque (which is admittedly where I first heard them myself sometime in 1984).
-Being lumped in with bands like The Specimen, Danse Society, Gene Loves Jezebel and Clan of Xymox hurt their credibility with rock snobs, but their scary, intimidating noise/art rock had more in common with Faust, The Pop Group, The Birthday Party, Public Image Ltd. or Throbbing Gristle, certainly, than it did with Sex Gang Children.
+I think another reason for their obscurity has to do with the (mostly) misinformed notion that the Virgin Prunes were a goth band due to their “Pagan Lovesong” being such a big dancefloor mainstay at places like London’s Batcave discotheque (which is admittedly where I first heard them myself).
+Being lumped in with bands like The Specimen, Danse Society, Gene Loves Jezebel and Clan of Xymox hurt their credibility with rock snobs, but their scary, intimidating noise/art rock had far more in common with Faust, The Pop Group, The Birthday Party, Public Image Ltd. or Throbbing Gristle, certainly, than it did with Sex Gang Children.
 The goth label was, and is, an unfortunate one for the legacy of the Virgin Prunes to bear and is still a barrier to proper critical re-appraisal of the group’s work.
 The goth label didn’t exist when they started.
+They were Irish hooligans who came of age with Bowie and punk.
+They threw pigs heads around onstage and spoke “in tongues” in cheek out of disrespect to their Catholic elders.
+To lump them in with goth is just… lazy.
+The Virgin Prunes wanted to do things like this:

 “Mirror, mirror on the wall.
 Mirror, mirror, I’ve seen it all…”

 It’s been remarked often that the Virgin Prunes are the reverse image of U2.
-For those of you who don’t know it, Dik Evans, original Virgin Prunes guitarist, is the brother of The Edge and the members of both groups grew up as friends in Dublin.
+Dik Evans, original Virgin Prunes guitarist, is the brother of The Edge and the members of both groups grew up as friends in Dublin.
 Quoting from the Wikipedia entry:

 The band consisted of childhood friends of U2’s Bono.
 Lypton Village was a “youthful gang” created by Bono, Guggi (Derek Rowan) and Gavin Friday (Fionan Hanvey) in the early 70s, where every member got a new identity and where they could escape from dreary and predictable Dublin life and be anything they wanted to be.
 It was both lead singers Friday and Guggi who first gave a teenaged Paul Hewson his alter-ego and world-famous moniker “Bono Vox of O’Connell Street,” later simply “Bono.”